EthanNorton/Food-For-Thought/README.md

 I hope you enjoy my food for thought!
 5/5/22 update: I am diving deeper into some of these topics.

-I'm working on learning how to organize and categorize these files, I do theis to keep the bytes warm! :*
+I'm working on learning how to organize and categorize these files, I do this to keep the bytes warm! :*

 Email me with anything: Ethannorton12@gmail.com.